-1.1 This policy aims to help Council tenants who are disabled or suffer from long-term ill health to live independently and to carry out essential day-to-day activities.
-The policy extends to immediate family members of the tenant and consideration will also be given to other permanent members of the household residing at the property.
+1.1 This Policy aims to help Council tenants who are disabled or suffer from long-term ill health to live independently and to carry out essential day-to-day activities.
+The Policy extends to immediate family members of the tenant and consideration will also be given to other permanent members of the household residing at the property.
+The Policy aims to ensure that adaptations services for Council tenants are broadly in line with those for households in the private sector.

-2. Background
+2.0 Background

-- 2.1 Under the "Housing Grants, Construction and Regeneration Act 1996 section 19, Disabled Facilities Grants (DFG): owner's and tenant's applications", all owneroccupiers, tenants including council and registered provider tenants are eligible for a disabled facilities grant.
-Although the DFG framework and mandatory aspect of the grant applies across all tenures, funding for the provision of adaptations to the council's own housing stock is through the Housing Revenue Account (the principal being that a tenant has a lesser stake than an owner in a property and the adaptation is to the property). - 2.2 The maximum amount of a mandatory DFG is currently £30,0001.
-With the exception of an application for a disabled child, the amount payable may also be subject to a deduction derived from a test of the financial resources of the disabled person and their partner. - 2.3 The general power under Article 3 of the Regulatory Reform (Housing Assistance)(England and Wales) Order 2002 enables housing authorities to give discretionary assistance, in any form, (e.g. grant, loan or equity release) for adaptations.
-There is no restriction on the amount of assistance that may be given in addition, or as an alternative to, mandatory DFG. - 2.4 Following the Localism Act 2011, from April 2014 South Derbyshire District Council issues tenancies subject to applicants not exceeding a financial threshold.
-On this basis it seems unreasonable to ask a tenant to contribute to an adaptation. - 2.5 The definition of a disabled person under the Housing Grants, Construction and Regeneration Act 1996 is that a person is disabled if: - Their sight, hearing or speech is substantially impaired. - They have a mental disorder or impairment of any kind. - They are physically substantially disabled by illness, injury, impairments that have been present since birth or otherwise. - 2.6 Generally the impairment of the applicant must have lasted or is likely to last for at least 12 months. - 2.7 The Council is committed to facilitating the provision of aids and adaptations to properties and endeavours to deal with requests for assistance as quickly, effectively and sensitively as possible.
+- 2.1 Under the "Housing Grants, Construction and Regeneration Act 1996 section 19, Disabled Facilities Grants (DFG): owner's and tenant's applications", all owner occupiers, tenants including council and registered provider tenants are eligible for a disabled facilities grant".
+Although the DFG framework and mandatory aspect of the grant applies across all tenures, funding for the provision of adaptations to the council's own housing stock is through the Housing Revenue Account (HRA). - 2.2 The maximum amount of a mandatory DFG is currently £30,000.
+With the exception of an application for a disabled child, the amount payable may also be subject to a deduction derived from a test of the financial resources of the disabled person and their partner.
+This maximum amount and will also be applied to adaptations in Council owned properties. - 2.3 The general power under Article 3 of the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 enables housing authorities to give discretionary assistance, in any form, (e.g. grant, loan or equity release) for adaptations.
+There is no restriction on the amount of assistance that may be given in addition, or as an alternative to, mandatory DFG.
+This additional provision will also be available where adaptations are provided in Council owned properties although will be subject to approval by the Housing Services Manager. - 2.4 The definition of a disabled person under the Housing Grants, Construction and Regeneration Act 1996 is that a person is disabled if: - Their sight, hearing or speech is substantially impaired. - They have a mental disorder or impairment of any kind. - They are physically substantially disabled by illness, injury, impairments that have been present since birth or otherwise.

+Generally the impairment of the applicant must have lasted or is likely to last for at least 12 months.
+The Council is committed to facilitating the provision of aids and adaptations to properties and endeavours to deal with requests for assistance as quickly, effectively and sensitively as possible.